Why Are Airstream Campers So Expensive? (Must-Read!)

 - Floor Plan Options: 4

-One floorpan of the Caravel features wrap windows in the front and rear of the trailer.
+One floorplan of the Caravel features wrap-around windows in the front and rear of the trailer.
 What is the difference between the Bambi and the Caravel?
 The Caravel offers upgrades and technology not available in the Bambi.

 A comparison between the two Airstream models can be found HERE.
-These equipment upgrades are why the Caravel product starts around $11,000 higher than the Bambi.
-Otherwise, these two models offer the same floorplans and lengths.
+These equipment upgrades are why the Caravel product starts around $15,000 higher than the Bambi.
+Otherwise, these two models offer identical floorplans and lengths.
 Single axle only.

 - Sleeps: Up to 4